tujger/redequate/README.md

     onClick?: Function,
     pullToRefresh?: Boolean, // if 'false' then disables pull-to-refresh in mobile wrapper roles?: Array,
-    adornment?: (userData) => React.Component, // will be added to menu item daemon?: Boolean, // if 'true' then component will be mandatory called with 'daemon' argument disabled?: Boolean, // set 'true' to temporarily disable item
+    adornment?: (UserData) => React.Component, // will be added to menu item daemon?: Boolean, // if 'true' then component will be mandatory called with 'daemon' argument disabled?: Boolean, // set 'true' to temporarily disable item